swsnu/swpp2019-team15/README.md

 **User Interface Components**<br>

-- **Login Page:** Users can login by entering user ID, password, and clicking the login button.
+- **Signin Page:** Users can login by entering username, password, and clicking the login button.
 Users will be led to the `Main Page`.
+- **Signup Page:** Users can sign up by entering username, password, and password confirmation.
+Appropriate error message(duplicate username, conflicting passwords) will be displayed.
+- **Settings Page:** Users can click buttons to enable/disable location tracking and push notification subscription.
 - **Main Page:** Users can view the questions they have asked, ask new question, and view a question from another users.
 Clicking an already asked and answered question will lead to `Detail Page`.
-Clicking a new question button will lead to `Asking Page`.
-Clicking a question from another user will lead to `Answering Page`.
+Clicking a new question button will lead to `Question Page`.
+Clicking a question from another user will lead to `Reply Page`.
 A floating ribbon menu will be provided, that lead to `Profile Page` and offer other functions like setting and logout.
 - **Detail Page:** Users can view their questions with a image of the map, and can rate the answers if it has been answered by other users.
-- **Asking Page:** Users will choose a pictogram depicting the questions they would like to ask, and click the GPS button.
+- **Question Page:** Users will choose a pictogram depicting the questions they would like to ask, and click the GPS button.
 The GPS button will lead to the `Map Page`, from which the users will choose a location they are interested in.
 When the two inputs are provided, an autogenerated text of the question will be shown.
 Clicking submit will forward the question to other users, and the user is redirected to the `Main Page`.
-- **Answering Page:** Users will be provided with pictograms, a slider, or a stepper button based on the type of answers the question expects.
+- **Reply Page:** Users will be provided with pictograms, a slider, or a stepper button based on the type of answers the question expects.
 Clicking the location will take the user to `Map Page`, where they can check the exact location.
 Choosing appropriate answer and clicking the submit button will redirect the user to the `Main Page`.
 - **Map Page:** The `Map Page` provides a slightly different view based on modes.
 In asking mode, users can search the place they are interested in via the search bar.
 In answering mode, the user can view the detailed location the question is interested in.
 - **Profile Page:** The `Profile Page` provides users with their profile information.
 Users can check the number of questions answered, asked, and see their personal achievements.
 These will act as a form of non-monetary incentive.